-Luann de Lesseps’ Future Ex-Husband Tom Rips Off Microphone To Flirt With Former Fling During ‘RHONY’ Finale
+Luann De Lesseps’ Future Ex-Husband Tom Rips Off Microphone To Flirt With Former Girlfriend On ‘RHONY’ Finale

 Tom D’Agostino does not have the best track record when it comes to being faithful.
 Just before Tom and Luann’s engagement party, her cast mate Bethenny Frankel revealed to her that she had evidence of him kissing another woman at a bar just one night prior.
 Regardless, Luann went on with her plan to get married and seemingly thought that everything would just work itself out.

-During the Season 9 finale episode of The Real Housewives of New York City, Luann and Tom D’Agostino attended Tinsley Mortimer’s ‘Thank You Sonja’ party, which was attended by all of the housewives any many of their mutual friends, Daily Mail reported.
+During the Season 9 finale episode of The Real Housewives of New York City, Luann and Tom D’Agostino attended Tinsley Mortimer’s ‘Thank You Sonja’ party, which was attended by all of the housewives and many of their mutual friends, Daily Mail reported.

 One of those mutual friends was Missy, who Bravo viewers saw earlier this season at Ramona Singer’s place discussing her previous relationship with Tom.